Academic Grievance Procedure

 Students cannot appeal grades after they have graduated.

-All documents and hearings related to a student grievance will be treated as confidential.
+All documents and hearings related to a student grievance will be treated as confidential, with disclosure limited to those involved in the grievance process.
 Documents are to be maintained by the Grievance Coordinator, a staff member.

 1. Attempting informal resolution with the instructor or Major/Area Coordinator